elinck/SLiM_tutorial/README.md

 While the SLiMgui is probably where you'll want to do most of your experimentation, "production" length simulations are probably best initiated from the command line, as you'll likely want to run multiple replicates with many generations via a cluster other high powered computing resource.
-To demonstrate, let's simulate the response of selection to an influx of maladaptive alleles under different recipient population sizes.
+To demonstrate, let's simulate the response of selection to an influx of maladaptive alleles under different recipient migration rates.

 We'll start by setting up our basic parameters: an overall mutation rate, a neutral mutation with dominance coefficient of `0.5` and a fixed ("`f`") fitness effect with a selection coefficient of `0.0`, a nonneutral mutation with a dominance coefficient of `0.5` and an exponential ("`e`") distribution of fitness effects (beneficial in `p1` and deleterious in `p2`; we'll get to that); an exon from base `0` to base `99999` ("`g1`") to hold both mutations, with a relative frequency of `0.99` and `0.01` for neutral and nonneutral mutations, respectively; and a recombination rate: